eamars/OpenTrickler/CommunityContributions/Dewey/README.md

 I've included some of my personal mods and my mods of other contributors.
 Have a look around and see if anything jumps out.

 Mod highlights:
+- Update 2/7/2026 - added Cup Holster for the Powder Cup in the A&D Shield Section
 - Bearing Body for test fitting
 - Hide the wires under the shield plate
 - New rear bearing plate works with Ball Powder, both in version 1 and 2 of the Open Trickler